nfriedly/nfriedly.com/src/documents/projects/0000-078-speech-js-sdk.html.md

 Easy to use <abbr title="Software Development Kit">SDK</abbr> for working with the Watson Speech-to-Text and Text-to-Speech services in web browsers.

 Can synthesize voice audio from text input and transcribe speech from various sources including microphones, `<audio>` and `<video>` elements, and files.
-Supports Promises, Streans, and outputting directly to a given HTML element, including live-updating.
+Supports Promises, Streams, and outputting directly to a given HTML element, including live-updating.

 The library is built around a series of composable Node.js-style streams, and a few helper methods for common use cases.